andrewdavis33/sckernel/README.md

 Syntax highlighting in the Notebook uses smalltalk as a default.

+At this stage sckernel has only been tested on MacOS and is only guaranteed to work on that operating system.  sckernel **may** work on other platforms but has not been tested yet.

 ## Requirements

 In order for sckernel to work, the binary `sclang` must be in your $PATH.